 Control Panel

-Your web host’s control panel is the online software you use to make changes to your web hosting settings.
-You can use it to do things like set up a new email address at your website domain.
+Your web host’s control panel is the online software you use to change your web hosting settings.
+You can use it to set up a new email address at your website domain.

 Bluehost uses cPanel, which is the industry standard.
-Many website owners like to stick with cPanel since it’s familiar–and there are lots of tutorials and videos for it online.
+Many website owners like to stick with cPanel since it’s familiar–and there are many tutorials and videos for it online.

-Dreamhost uses its own system, and you don’t have the option to use cPanel.
+Dreamhost uses its system, and you don’t have the option to use cPanel.

-If you’re new to creating websites, you may well find Dreamhost’s custom control panel simpler to understand.
+If you’re new to creating websites, Dreamhost’s custom control panel may be simpler to understand.
 However, if you’re already familiar with cPanel, you’ll probably find it easier to go with Bluehost.

 Winner: Bluehost